 Over the past twenty years, the monthly artwalk has become one of the most popular events in the region.
 Old Town stays lively all day, with many merchants and restaurants offering specials.
 The pace picks up from 4 – 8pm, when gallery openings and live music keep the streets humming with activity.

-Our January Hot Spots
+Our April Hot Spots

 Stay Hot all Month!

 Not only is the "Heart of Old Town" vacation rental located right in the center of Old Town Bay St. Louis, but it is owned and operated by two of the true heartbeats of the Bay, Sylvia and Ed Young.

 Originally from New Orleans, Ed began learning the antique business from his father, who opened his first shop in 1932.
 Over 45 years later, Ed and Sylvia are keeping the tradition alive with two antique businesses in Old Town Bay St. Louis — Antique Maison and the Antique Maison's Ulman Mall & Tea Room.